-Ghana Archives - Simply By Joy https://www.simplybyjoy.com Escape the ordinary Mon, 22 Mar 2021 23:46:48 +0000 en-US hourly 1 https://wordpress.org/?v=6.5.2 Keta, a colorful fishing city with history https://www.simplybyjoy.com/keta-a-colorful-fishing-city-with-history/ Mon, 22 Mar 2021 23:14:30 +0000 https://www.simplybyjoy.com/?p=1403 Keta: where a fresh breeze and welcoming people will make you feel ready for holidays.
-During my stay in Ghana, I had the chance to travel here in order to prepare for the tourism program of Emo Foundation.
-This city is an amazing place to get some beach time and to charge your batteries on […]
+Ghana Archives - Simply By Joy https://www.simplybyjoy.com Escape the ordinary Mon, 01 Jul 2024 12:03:25 +0000 en-US hourly 1 https://wordpress.org/?v=6.5.5 Keta, a colorful fishing city with history https://www.simplybyjoy.com/keta-a-colorful-fishing-city-with-history/ Mon, 22 Mar 2021 23:14:30 +0000 https://www.simplybyjoy.com/?p=1403 Keta: where a fresh breeze and welcoming people will make you feel ready for vacation time.
+During my stay in Ghana, I had the chance to travel here to prepare for the tourism program of Emo Foundation.
+This city is an amazing place to get some beach time and to charge your batteries on a […]

 The post Keta, a colorful fishing city with history appeared first on Simply By Joy.